yassernamez03/yassernamez03/README.md

 # 👋 Hey there, I'm Yasser!

 Welcome to my GitHub profile!
-I'm a passionate data scientist and cybersecurity enthusiast, exploring the realms of AI, Big Data, and Cloud Computing.
+I'm a passionate data scientist and cybersecurity enthusiast, exploring the realms of AI, Big Data.
 I love creating content that makes tech learning fun and accessible, especially on my YouTube channel!

 ---

 ## 🌟 About Me

 - 🎓 First-year cybersecurity engineering student at ENSET Mohammedia
-- 📈 Background in AI and Data Science, specializing in Big Data, Cloud Computing, and Cybersecurity
+- 📈 Background in AI and Data Science, specializing in Big Data, and Cybersecurity
 - 💡 I enjoy building practical projects and sharing knowledge through **Codewith_Yasser** on YouTube
 - 🎥 Currently working on code tutorials and project videos to inspire fellow tech enthusiasts